nlovell/jaslin/design/literature_review.md

 ### 1.2.4.
 Language Choices

 Considering platform agnosticism as the ultimate goal for this, it would only make sense to pick a language that is inherently platform agnostic – Java.
-Java runs in a virtual environment, and the Java code I produce won’t rely on the functionality of the host operating system.
-Along with this, it also offers the benefit of familiarity, as I already have some experience with Java.
-While it isn’t the most optimised platform, it does mean that I can develop and test the server software on Windows before deployment to the final hardware, such as a raspberry pi or a other Linux-based client.
+Java runs in a virtual environment, and the Java code produced does not rely on the functionality of the host operating system.
+While it isn’t the most optimised platform, it does mean that development and testing for the server software can be performed on Windows before deployment to the final hardware, such as a raspberry pi or another Linux-based client.

 ## 1.3.
 Client Nodes